Heinie Beckendorf

-Henry Ward "Heinie" Beckendorf (June 15, 1884 – September 15, 1949) was a professional baseball catcher from 1903 to 1912.
+Henry Ward "Heinie" Beckendorf (June 15, 1884 – September 15, 1949) was an American professional baseball catcher from 1903 to 1912.
 He played Major League Baseball for the Detroit Tigers in 1909 and 1910 and for the Washington Senators in 1910.

 Playing career

 Early years

 Beckendorf was born in 1884 in New York, New York.
 He played semi-professional baseball with the Williams Athletic Association in New York City and also played intercollegiate baseball for Everett College.

 Minor leagues

 Beckendorf began his professional baseball career in 1903 with the Kingston Colonials of the Hudson River League.
 He played for Kingston from 1903 through the early part of the 1906 season.
 In 1905, he helped Kingston win the Hudson River League pennant.

 In early 1906, Beckendorf filed a claim with the National Board asking to be released from Kingston's reserve list.
 Beckendorf sought the release on the grounds that Kingston had failed to pay him all that was due and on the further ground that there was a non-reserve clause in his contract with the team.
 In April 1906, the Board sustained Beckendorf's claim on both bases and struck his name from Kington's reserve list.

 In May 1906, after gaining his release from Kingston, Beckendorf signed with the Providence Grays of the Eastern League.
 He split the remainder of the 1906 season with the Grays and the Newark Sailors of the Eastern League.
 During the 1907 and 1908 seasons, Beckendorf played for the Scranton Miners in the New York State League.
 He helped Scranton win the New York State League pennant and was presented with a silver shaving set by his Scranton admirers.